 An investigation may be necessary for a range of reasons.
 You may have received an internal complaint from a member of staff or an external complaint from a customer or a member of the public.
-The complaint could be anonymous and it might have been submitted via a whistleblowing helpline.
+The complaint could be anonymous, and it might have been submitted via a whistleblowing program.
 An investigation may also be necessary following an audit of a company's systems and processes.

-Before getting the investigation underway:
+Before getting the investigation underway

-- Review any relevant internal policies or agreements as these may contain requirements beyond the legal minimum, including in company or sector collective bargaining agreements. - Consider how the company has handled similar issues in the past, to ensure a consistent approach. - Consider and document the key questions, facts and allegations that you will be investigating, and consider whether there could be legal ramifications for the company if the allegations are found to be factually correct. - Take steps to ensure that any potentially relevant documents (whether physical or electronic) are preserved and not deleted or destroyed (while considering any applicable data protection rules).
-It may be appropriate to send a 'legal hold' notice to certain individuals. - Consider if anyone needs to be notified within the organisation and if employee/works council representatives need to be involved, whilst keeping in mind confidentiality and data protection issues.
+- Review any relevant internal policies or agreements as these may contain requirements beyond the legal minimum, including in company or sector collective bargaining agreements.
+Absent any such internal policies, please also consider any guidelines / advisories published by national agencies. - Consider how the company has handled similar issues in the past, to ensure a consistent approach. - Consider and document the key questions, facts and allegations that you will be investigating, and consider whether there could be legal ramifications for the company if the allegations are found to be factually correct. - Take steps to ensure that any potentially relevant documents (whether physical or electronic) are preserved and not deleted or destroyed (while considering any applicable data protection rules). - It may be appropriate to send a 'legal hold' notice to certain individuals. - Consider if anyone needs to be notified within the organisation and if employee/trade union representatives1 need to be involved, whilst keeping in mind confidentiality and data protection issues.